Meet Our Team

 Hannah is a community organizer who believes deeply in building collective power for systemic change.
 She has been working as a community and electoral organizer since 2016 in the areas of economic, immigrant and housing justice, and voting rights in Denver, Chicago, Tucson, and Virginia.
 She is thrilled to be back in Denver, where she was born and raised, to work on housing and climate justice with 9to5.

-Sam joined the 9to5 communications team in February and currently manages social media and assists with digital projects.
-Prior to 9to5, she graduated with a BA in Media Communication and a minor in Women’s Studies from Colorado State University where she gained experience creating content for the campus recreation center.
-In her communications work, she aims to inspire change by bringing awareness to social injustices through digital channels.
+Sam joined the Colorado team in early 2021 as Communications Coordinator where she manages digital comms projects for the chapter.
+Prior to 9to5, she graduated with a BA in Journalism and Media Communication with a minor in Women’s Studies from Colorado State University where she gained experience creating content that inspires social change.
+In her communications work, she aims to bring awareness and help start conversations about social injustice through digital channels.
+In her free time she enjoys spending time outdoors, contemporary dance, and watching documentaries.

 Christina has a demonstrated history of robust civic engagement work, leading communications and development in the non-profit sector, and strategic community organizing in electoral and grassroots campaigns, specifically in the Midwest region.